johnnovak/gridmonger-site/source/moving-around.rst

 interface.
 This means that in addition to the standard cursor keys, you can also use Vim-style `HJKL key
 <https://en.wikipedia.org/wiki/Arrow_keys#HJKL_keys>`_ navigation to move
 around.
-You might have already enountered this style of navigation in some text-based games originally developed on UNIX systems, such as the venerable `Rogue <https://en.wikipedia.org/wiki/Rogue_(video_game)>`_ and `NetHack
+You might have already encountered this style of navigation in some text-based games originally developed on UNIX systems, such as the venerable `Rogue <https://en.wikipedia.org/wiki/Rogue_(video_game)>`_ and `NetHack
 <https://en.wikipedia.org/wiki/NetHack>`_.

 If this doesn't mean anything to you, don't worry!
 Just keep using the standard cursor keys or the keypad for now.
-But I do recommend you to read the :ref:`About Vim <about-vim>` sidenote at the end; you might find it interesting enough to explore this topic further.
+But I do recommend you to read the :ref:`About Vim <about-vim>` side-note at the end; you might find it interesting enough to explore this topic further.

-The following table summarizes all the movement keys you can use in *Normal Mode*:
+The following table summarises all the movement keys you can use in *Normal Mode*:

 .. raw:: html